MINDFULNESS BASED COGNITIVE THERAPY (MBCT)

 Cognitive therapy is a type of psychotherapy that helps to identify, explore and challenge patterns of unwanted thoughts, beliefs and perspectives about yourself and/or the world, which can then help to change behavior and improve mood.

 This intersection of Eastern mindfulness practices with Western cognitive therapy was first developed by mindfulness expert, best-selling author and Professor of Medicine emeritus at the University of Massachusetts Medical School, Dr. Jon Kabat-Zinn, who is attributed with bringing the practice of mindfulness to the West.
-Also known for his internally renowned Mindfulness-Based Stress Reduction (MBSR) program that launched in 1979, Kabit-Zinn’s work has been used as a blueprint to treat all kinds of mental, emotional and physical ailments, including depression and anxiety, which MBCT addresses specifically.
+Also known for his internally renowned Mindfulness-Based Stress Reduction (MBSR) program that launched in 1979, Kabat-Zinn’s work has been used as a blueprint to treat all kinds of mental, emotional and physical ailments, including depression and anxiety, which MBCT addresses specifically.

 Since its onset, mindfulness-based cognitive therapy courses (generally completed over eight weeks) have helped thousands of people experience more peace, joy and ease while reducing the frequency and duration of suffering, especially in the treatment of recurrent depression and/or anxiety.